Unified Static and Dynamic Network: Efficient Temporal Filtering for Video Grounding: Experiments

 \subsection{Model Efficiency}

 To better distinguish our model from other proposal-based models, we conduct an efficiency comparison on the ActivityNet Captions dataset in both single-query and multi-query training modes.
 The results are presented in Table~\ref{tab:efficiency}.
 Additionally, the specific parameters of the various modules within our UniSDNet are elaborated in Fig.~\ref{fig:eff} and Table~\ref{tab:config}.
 From the analysis in Table~\ref{tab:efficiency}, it is evident that our UniSDNet offers moderate parameters and exhibits the fastest inference speed 0.009 s/query, regardless of the training mode (single-query or multi-query).
 It is worth noting that our UniSDNet-M has only half the number of model parameters compared to the proposal-based multi-query MMN and PTRM models.
 Nonetheless, our UniSDNet-M achieves a remarkable 35.71\% improvement in efficiency over MMN.
-Compared to the PTRM approach that employs multi-query training, our UniSDNet exhibits notable accuracy enhancement, with an increase of 10.31\% in $R@1, IoU@0.5$.
+Compared to the PTRM approach that employs multi-query training, our UniSDNet exhibits notable accuracy enhancement, with an increase of 10.31\% in $R@1, IoU@0.5$. {Meanwhile, under single-query training, UniSDNet-S also has 9.02\% of performance gain on R@1, IoU@0.5 while being 4.67× faster than single-query training SOTA method.}